patrickrall/Qumquat/README.md

 # DON'T DO THIS!
 This will not behave as expected.
 x = x+1
-# Now x is an Expression, not a register.
+# Since x+1 is an expression, x is assigned to an Expression, not a register.
 # You now longer have a reference to the register x used to refer to.
 # This bug is nasty since it can be hard to spot - operations like +=
 # are still defined on expressions.
 Here are some functions that now fail: